Signs Of A Panic Attack: What To Watch For And When To Seek Help

 Are panic attacks serious?

-If you experience a panic attack with no other symptoms, it might not be a sign of a mental illness or long-term concern.
+If you experience a panic attack with no other symptoms, it might not be a sign of a mental disorder or long-term concern.
 However, a panic attack might be considered severe if it significantly impacts your functioning and well-being.
 In addition, it may be possible to have a panic attack during a medical emergency, such as a heart attack.
 Researchers are studying the connection between coronary disease and panic disorder to understand this phenomenon further.

 However, panic attacks are not fatal and often end after ten to 30 minutes.
 If your panic attack lasts longer than 30 minutes, calling a nurse helpline for medical advice or talking to a therapist for mental health guidance might be beneficial.